loftytopping/PyBox/README.md

     lowersize=0.01 #microns
     uppersize=1.0 #microns
     meansize=0.2 #microns

+Please note this does require some knowledge of typical aerosol size distributions and reasonable number concentrations.
+Within the folder 'Fixed_yield' is a partitioning only model, using fixed total concentrations of compounds in the gas phase.
+It is important to note that much more work is planned on the aerosol model since there are multiple properties and processes that affect gas-to-particle partitioning.
+The current version is beyond the most basic used in atmospheric research.
+Nonetheless, PyBox is designed with the community in mind and my goal is to include all relevant processes.
+This ethos is captured in the proceeding note on contributing to the project.

 <img src="images/Example_SOA_simulation.png" width="600">
 <em>Example total organic aerosol loading from the default aerosol simulation of Alpha-Pinene</em>